July 26, 2010 – 6:24 pm | 33 Comments

 Localizing the promptset

-If you want to localize the prompt set in your phone system (i.e. the voice messages used to provide feedback to the user), please visit this article.
+If you want to localize the prompt set in your phone system (i.e. the voice messages used to provide feedback to the user), please visit this guide.
 Note that many languages are already available from the updates feature.